ashwingeeks/Hospital.registry/README.md.txt

 Save the Code: Ensure the main code is saved as daily_helper.py.

-Open Terminal/Command Prompt: Navigate to the project directory where the file is located.

-Execute the Script: Run the following command:

-Bash
-python daily_helper.py

 📸 Project Screenshots
 The screenshots/ directory contains visual proof of the application running, including:

 The main menu screen.
 The output after successfully adding a few tasks.

 An example of a task being deleted, confirming the functionality.